samgabrail/sysdig-anthos/README.md

 # Sysdig Demo on Anthos

+This will automatically build using jenkins on push to github

 Demo of CI/CD workflow with sysdig scanning
 Follow these instructions to install the Sysdig Secure plugin: https://wiki.jenkins.io/display/JENKINS/Sysdig+Secure+Jenkins+Plugin